ELELAB/LipidDyn/README.md

 In case there of a protein embedded in the lipid bilayer specify use the flag -prot:

 ```
-LypidDyn -t ["".xtc/.trr] -f ["".gro/.tpr] -all -d Analysis -ncore "n" -prot -c
+LipidDyn -t ["".xtc/.trr] -f ["".gro/.tpr] -all -d Analysis -ncore "n" -prot -c
 ```

 ### Visualization of data

-For the visualization of the output data LypidDyn includes a set of tools for for graphical representation.
+For the visualization of the output data LipidDyn includes a set of tools for for graphical representation.
 All the output are stored under  ```Analysis/``` (or under the directory with the user custom name).

 #### 1) Thickness and Area per Lipid